electroly/sqlnotebook/web/index.md

 <br><br>

 ### Installation Requirements
-SQL Notebook requires 64-bit Windows 7 or higher.  .NET Framework 4.6 and the Visual C++ 2015 runtime library are required; the installer will download and install them if necessary.
-Click "Download & Install" above to get started.
+SQL Notebook requires a 64-bit system running Windows 7 or higher.
+The installer will download .NET Framework 4.6 and the Visual C++ 2015 runtime library if they aren't already installed.
+Click [Download & Install](download.html) to get started.
-<br><br>

-### Building from Source
-Visual Studio 2015 must be installed with support for both C# and C++.
-PowerShell 3 or higher is also required.
-When building on Windows 7, you must install the latest PowerShell and reboot before building SQL Notebook.
-Once the prerequisites are installed, clone the GitHub repository, open `src\SqlNotebook.sln` and build the solution.
 <br><br>

 ### License